kubaamarczak/music-recommendation-system/README.md

 - tempo
 - valence

-The dataset used in this project is available on Kaggle: \
+The full dataset used in this project is available on Kaggle: \
 -> https://www.kaggle.com/datasets/rodolfofigueroa/spotify-12m-songs/data

 To ensure reproducibility, a smaller sample of the dataset is included in the repository.